gepheum/soia-typescript-gen/README.md

   users: [john, jane, lylaMut],
 });

-// searchUsers() returns the user with the given key, specified in the .soia
+// searchUsers() returns the user with the given key (specified in the .soia
-// file.
+// file).
 In this example, the key is the user id.
+// The first lookup runs in O(N) time, and the following lookups run in O(1)
+// time.
-Runs in O(1). assert(userRegistry.searchUsers(42) === john);
+assert(userRegistry.searchUsers(42) === john);
 assert(userRegistry.searchUsers(100) === undefined);
 ```